sajmoni/elm-pixi/README.md

 - Rendering is done in JavaScript with pixi.js.
 - Elm communicates with pixi through ports.

+This library intends to use the best parts of Elm and Pixi.
+It enables you to write code that takes advantage of Elms compiler and type system.
+It does not do anything to guarantee good performance.
+Use at your own risk.

 All graphics done by 7Soul.
 Check them out on GameDev Market!